Alex Nedeljkovic

-Alexander Nedeljkovic (Александар Недељковић (/ˈnɛdɛlkəvɪtʃ/ NEH-del-kə-vitch, born January 7, 1996) is an American professional ice hockey goaltender for the San Jose Sharks of the National Hockey League (NHL).
+Alexander Nedeljkovic (born January 7, 1996) is an American professional ice hockey player who is a goaltender for the San Jose Sharks of the National Hockey League (NHL).
 Nedeljkovic was selected by the Carolina Hurricanes in the second round (37th overall) of the 2014 NHL entry draft.

+Early life

+Nedeljkovic is of Serbian descent.
+His grandparents are from a village near the town of Ljubovija, Serbia.
+The back plate of his mask has a Serbian cross, an homage to both his Serbian descent and his Orthodox faith.
+Nedeljkovic is the oldest of four children, with one younger brother and two younger sisters.
+His mother is a nurse and he is reportedly unsure of what his fathers profession is.

 Playing career

 Junior

-Nedeljkovic grew up in Cleveland, where he played for the Cleveland Barons bantam AAA team, and played with them in the 2009 Quebec International Pee-Wee Hockey Tournament.
+Nedeljkovic grew up in Cleveland, where he played for the Cleveland Junior Barons bantam AAA team, and played with them in the 2009 Quebec International Pee-Wee Hockey Tournament.

 Nedeljkovic at the 2014 CHL/NHL Top Prospects Game.

 Nedeljkovic started his major junior play in 2012 in the Ontario Hockey League (OHL) with the Plymouth Whalers, where in his rookie season he posted a goals against average of 2.28 to win the F. W. "Dinty" Moore Trophy, and was also named to the 2012–13 OHL First All-Rookie Team.
 The following season, Nedeljkovic was selected to play in both the CCM/USA Hockey All-American Prospects Game and the 2014 CHL/NHL Top Prospects Game.